-Double QPI link pairs connect the two processors together on the motherboard, providing processor-controlled transfer bandwidths of up to 51.2 GB/second between the sockets.
+Double QPI link pairs connect the two processors together on the motherboard, providing processor-controlled transfer bandwidths of up to 9.6 GB/second per QPI link between sockets.

 Each QPI comprises two 20-lane point-to-point data links, one in each direction (full duplex), with a separate clock pair in each direction, for a total of 42 signals.
 Each signal is a differential pair, so the total number of pins is 84.
 The 20 data lanes are divided onto four "quadrants" of 5 lanes each.
 The basic unit of transfer is the 80-bit "flit", which is transferred in two clock cycles (four 20 bit transfers, two per clock.)
 The 80-bit "flit" has 8 bits for error detection, 8 bits for "link-layer header" and 64 bits for "data".
 QPI bandwidths are advertised by computing the transfer of 64 bits (8 bytes) of data every two clock cycles in each direction